Predicting Hydroxyl Mediated Nucleophilic Degradation and Molecular Stability of RNA Sequences through the Application of Deep Learning Methods: Introduction

 \section{Introduction}

-Over the last two decades, there has been increasing interest in the field of RNA-based technologies in the creation of prophylactic vaccines.
+Over the last two decades, there has been increasing interest in the field of RNA-based technologies in the creation of prophylactic vaccines, among other applications such as cancer immunotherapies, induction of pluripotent stem cells, and \textit{in vivo} delivery of mRNA to replace or supplement proteins.
 They are widely regarded to be plausible alternatives to conventional approaches due to their high potency, capacity for quick and low-cost manufacturing, and relatively safe administration.
-They are currently being researched for many diseases - included SARS-CoV-2 - although none have approved yet for human use [6, 8].
-One of the primary barriers in the creation of such therapeutics is the fragility of the RNA molecule; they are susceptible to rapid degradation within minutes to hours [2] and as such need to be freeze dried or incubated at low temperatures in order to be kept stable.
-In the current pandemic, vaccines are seen as the most promising means to control the novel coronavirus, but with current limitations on mRNA vaccines, efficient \textit{in vivo} delivery of such molecules seems improbable; it would likely only reach a fraction of the population.
+They are currently being researched for many diseases, with the Pfizer-BioNTech vaccine against SARS-CoV-2 being the first to be approved for human use \cite{pardi, zhang, pfizer}.
+One of the primary barriers in the creation of such therapeutics is the fragility of the RNA molecule; they are susceptible to rapid degradation within minutes to hours \cite{scope} and as such need to be freeze dried or incubated at low temperatures in order to be kept stable.
+The primary mechanism of this degradation is through RNA hydrolysis, in which the phosphodiester bond in the sugar-phosphate bond is broken as a result of a base-catalyzed nucleophilic attack by the 2'-hydroxyl group (Refer to Figure \ref{fig:rna_structure}).

+In the current pandemic, vaccines are seen as the most promising means to control the novel coronavirus, but with current limitations on mRNA vaccines, efficient \textit{in vivo} delivery of such mRNA molecules seems improbable; it would likely only reach a fraction of the population, mostly relegated to countries with a higher level of infrastructural development \cite{swift}.

 Therefore, research into the the stability and degradation of RNA molecules has received continued interest, to date largely consisting of traditional statistical approaches and biophysical models.
-However, it still remains unclear exactly which parts of RNA molecules are more prone to spontaneous degradation and thus difficult to accurately predict the reactivity and degradation of mRNA[7].
+However, it still remains unclear exactly which parts of RNA molecules are more prone to spontaneous degradation and thus difficult to accurately predict the reactivity and degradation of mRNA \cite{wayment}.
 Therefore, experimentation, an incredibly time consuming process, is the default method in determining these values.